TriVista Basic

 - Interchangeable Grating Turrets with 3 gratings per turret per stage

-- Stokes – Antistokes Accessory
+- Stokes / Anti-Stokes Accessory

-- Optional Silver or gold coated mirrors
+- Optional Silver-, Gold- or MgF2-coated mirrors

-- Stepping motor scanning system with microprocessor control provides superior precision and repeatability of
+- Stepping motor scanning system with microprocessor control provides superior precision and repeatability of wavelength positioning

 - Optional internal shutter for experiments requiring background removal or signal attenuation